Kirsten A Fawcett

 Ormond Beach, FL 32174

-Kirsten Fawcett is a Senior Transportation Analyst at Lassiter Transportation Group, Inc. (LTG), where she specializes in evaluating transportation operations and planning infrastructure improvements throughout Florida.
+Kirsten Fawcett is a Senior Transportation Analyst at Lassiter Transportation Group, Inc. (LTG), where she specializes in evaluating transportation operations throughout Florida.
 A first-generation college graduate, Kirsten earned her Bachelor of Science in Civil Engineering with a minor in International Relations from Embry-Riddle Aeronautical University’s Daytona Beach campus.
-Her passion for engineering was sparked early through the Science, Engineering, and Mathematics Magnet Program at Robert E. Lee Senior High School, where she designed and helped construct a steel bridge as part of her senior project.
+Her passion for engineering was sparked early through the Science, Engineering, and Mathematics Magnet Program at Robert E. Lee Senior High School, where she designed and helped construct a steel bridge model as part of her senior project.

 • Embry-Riddle Aeronautical University - BS